+The Adel DeSoto Minburn Community School District Gifted and Talented Education (GATE) Program supports the needs of K-12 advanced learners through multiple levels of service.
 The intermediate level program (grades 5-6) has three levels of service, which may be used to meet the needs of identified students.
 The GATE instructor, with input from the student, classroom teachers, and parents, will prepare a P.E.P.
 (Personalized Educational Plan) to include the level(s) of service needed to meet the student's individual needs.